hima-84/loan-eligibility-prediction/README.md

-# Mashinne_learning_Project
-# [ML Fall'23] Identifying Loan Completion Status
+# Identifying Loan Completion Status

 ## Project Overview

 This project aims to predict the completion status of loans based on a provided dataset.
-The project is part of the ML Fall'23 course and involves various steps including data preprocessing, feature selection, model selection, hyper-parameter tuning, and model evaluation.
-Each team member's contribution will be individually assessed during a practical exam.
+The project involves various steps including data preprocessing, feature selection, model selection, hyper-parameter tuning, and model evaluation.

 ## Dataset